 The 13th annual IWC-POWER cruise commenced on 4 August 2022 with the objective of surveying within the US EEZ (Southern Aleutian Islands).
-The workshop participants have been following the weekly progress of the cruise, but because it was still ongoing during the scheduled 2022 planning meeting (6-10 September 2022), the workshop agreed that this agenda item should be discussed at the 2023 Planning Meeting.
-The workshop briefly reviewed recommendations from the 2021 cruise team and agreed that photographs taken for photo id should be limited to fewer high quality images.
-Additional recommendations from the cruise will also be discussed at the Planning Meeting in 2023.
+Meeting participants have been following the weekly progress of the cruise, but because it was still ongoing during the scheduled 2022 planning meeting (6-10 September 2022), the meeting agreed that this agenda item should be discussed at the 2023 Planning Meeting.
+The meeting briefly reviewed recommendations from the 2021 cruise team and agreed that photographs taken for photo-ID should be limited to fewer high-quality images.
+Additional recommendations from the cruise will also be discussed at the 2023 Planning Meeting.